Your UK border control questions answered

 A regime of customs declarations and checks will be implemented.
 To cope with this, exporters and importers need to prepare to have the right registrations and data on the goods and then either declare the goods themselves or use an agent to do it.
 Hauliers need to be aware of some formalities on equipment and ensure they have the proper information and documents for them to enter gates and leave ports without further delays.
 We recommend you visit our UK border control pages.

 We are working with the authorities in relevant countries to fully understand the new requirements and ensure a smooth transition.
 To help avoid congestion we recommend you prepare by having all the necessary declarations and documents required to make the crossing.
 No truck will be able to enter our terminals without the Movement Reference Numbers for their consignments.
 We are adapting our IT systems to communicate with the authorities as well as training our staff to perform customs clearance as a service in many locations.
 Furthermore, we are extending space in our terminals to accommodate more trucks and trailers.

 Things may still change if new political agreements are made before the end of 2020.
 We aim to describe and update the process on our UK border control pages as well as by letter to our customers.
 Be aware that the processes are not the same in all locations.
 We are educating our port staff to handle the transition.

-Phoenix will up be updated to handle MRNs.
-This will enable our customers to pass this information to us via EDI, MyFreight, e-mail or at the gate.
+Phoenix IS updated to handle MRNs and GMR.
+This enables our customers to pass this information to us via EDI (except for Channel routes), MyFreight, e-mail or at the gate.

 We are adapting our IT systems to cope with the changed requirements but may have to operate with some manual processes on various routes.